najibghadri/minimal-mistakes/_posts/2020-03-20-thesis-driving-scene-understanding.md

     <source src="/media/thesis/montage2.mp4" type="video/mp4">
   </video>

-With the output combination of these algorithms then I will perform ”self-supervised” deep-learning with continuous energy-based method to learn the latent space of generic driving scene scenarios.
+With the output combination of CNNs and other algorithms I will then perform ”self-supervised” deep-learning with continuous energy-based method to learn the latent space of generic driving scene scenarios.

+This is going to be the next part of my thesis that I am still working on.